-by Shelly Altman, Jewish Voice for Peace New Haven
+by Shelly Altman, Chairperson of Jewish Voice for Peace New Haven

 The threatened eviction of Palestinian families in the Sheikh Jarrah neighborhood of East Jerusalem.
 The invasion of the Al Aqsa mosque by Israeli troops, firing rubber-coated steel bullets, tear gas and stun grenades.
 The bombing of the building in Gaza which housed the Associated Press and Al Jazeera press organization.
 All during the pandemic raging in Gaza.
 It’s all a pattern of erasure that is part and parcel of Israel circa 2021.
 Erasure of any trace of Palestinian presence between the Mediterranean Sea and the Jordan River.
 Erasure of Jerusalem’s status as a holy city for three faiths.
 Erasure of news reporting of what’s going on in Gaza.

 At the same time, Israel attempts to use its self-description as a Jewish state to erase any criticism of its crimes by labeling such criticism as anti-Semitic.
 But it is this state that is corrupting the meaning of Judaism and is dangerously fanning the flames of anti-Semitism worldwide.